SanteonNL/orca/README.md

   * **ORCA**
     * **Frontend** is a web application for care professionals to fill in questionnaires required for a FHIR workflow, and to view shared CarePlans and patient data from remote care organizations.
       It uses the FHIR APIs proxies by the *Orchestrator*.
-    * **Orchestrator** can fill in 2 roles: 1) *Care Plan Contributor* that proxies FHIR calls from the *Frontend* and local EHR to the remote *Care Plan Service*, and authorizes incoming FHIR requests from other CPCs, and 2) Care Plan Service that handles manages CarePlans according to Shared Care Planning.
+    * **Orchestrator** fills in 2 roles:
+      1. *Care Plan Contributor*: provides the EHR with access to remote *Care Plan Service* and *Care Plan Contributor* FHIR APIs.
+         Provides external Care Plan Contributors access to the local EHR's FHIR API.
+Negotiates new Tasks using Questionnaires.
+         It provides the following APIs:
+         - Internal-facing FHIR API for the local EHR to access the Care Plan Service and other organization's FHIR APIs.
+           This FHIR API notifies the local EHR of updates using FHIR subscription (DECIDE ON THIS).
+         - Internal-facing API for the local EHR to launch the *Frontend* web application.
+         - External-facing FHIR API for other SCP nodes to access the local EHR's data.
+      2. *Care Plan Service* (optional): manages CarePlans and CareTeams according to Shared Care Planning.
     * **Authorization Server** is the OAuth2 server that other SCP nodes use to authenticate to the local ORCA instance, and that ORCA uses to authenticate to other SCP nodes.
 * **External Care Provider**: another care organization participating in Shared Care Planning.
   * **Care Plan Service** is used by *Care Plan Contributor*s to create CarePlans, and manages CareTeams according to those CarePlans.